 Thank you for using our website.
 Protecting your personal data is a top priority for us.
-This also applies to data generated when browsing our web pages, or personal details you entrust us with when using our services.
+This also applies to data generated when browsing our web pages.

 Cookies are small text files that are sent to and stored on your computer, smartphone or other device for accessing the internet, whenever you visit a website.
 These cookies enable the recognition of your browser.
 Internet browsers are generally configured to automatically accept cookies.
 You can deactivate the storage of cookies, however; alternatively, you can set your browser to alert you in the event of a cookie being transmitted, or to prompt you to accept each cookie individually.

 Our cookies do not store personal information such as your (or your customer’s) name, address, telephone or email.
 However cookies enable us to save the settings you selected, such as your language selection or your screen resolution, in order to meet your personal requirements for your following visits.

 We apply permanent cookies to give you extra functionality to remember your preferences.
 This will help us monitor how our website is performing.
 Permanent cookies will not be deleted automatically when leaving our website, you can remove them at any time.
 (Note that your chosen settings will be lost in this case.)

 A 'session cookie', storing information relevant to the current session will be generated and maintained throughout your visit to our website.
 The session cookie will be deleted automatically when you leave our website.

 Third party cookies: HSBC uses third party cookies of webtrends, which provides analytics about our site usage.
 Provider of the analysis service for HSBC is webtrends, 555 SW Oak Street, Suite 300, Portland, Oregon, 97204, USA.
 The office location in Germany is An der Welle 4, 60322 Frankfurt am Main.